Homey Energy + PELS

 Automatic capacity control

-PELS watches your total power consumption and automatically turns down heaters, water tanks, or EV charging before you exceed your hourly limit.
-When there is room again, it restores them — in the right order, based on priority.
+PELS watches your total power consumption and automatically lowers, pauses, or turns off heaters, water tanks, or EV charging before you exceed your hourly limit.
+When there is available power again, it resumes them in the right order, based on priority.
 This keeps you within your grid tariff step (effekttrinn) without you having to watch the meter.

 Read more: Getting Started · Configuration